Sunspot (Marvel Comics): Avengers

 After the events of Avengers vs. X-Men, Roberto and Sam are offered membership in the Avengers by Captain America and accept.
 The two become involved in a time travel plot involving the Next Avengers, children of the Avengers from an alternate future, but their memories of this event are wiped by Maria Hill.

-During an eight-month time-skip, Roberto engages in a hostile takeover of Advanced Idea Mechanics and gets rid of the villainous upper management.
-He uses the resources of A.I.M. to intervene in the conflict between the forces of S.H.I.E.L.D. and the Illuminati, while also sending a team of Avengers to deal with the multiversal threat of the Incursions.

-New Avengers

-After the events of Secret Wars, Roberto re-tools A.I.M. into Avengers Idea Mechanics, hiring various superheroes as a new Avengers team consisting of Hawkeye, Songbird, Squirrel Girl, Hulking, Wiccan, Power Man and White Tiger.
-S.H.I.E.L.D. sends two operatives, Dum Dum Dugan and Hawkeye, to keep on eye on the team.
-Despite orders to spy on the new A.I.M., both men reveal their mission, as they have come to respect Sunspot.
-His new team faces off against W.H.I.S.P.E.R., an organization run by the Maker, the Ultimate Universe's version of Reed Richards.
-The Maker's plans cause trouble for the Avengers all along the time stream.

-During the events of Avengers: Standoff!, Roberto orders his Avengers team to free Rick Jones from S.H.I.E.L.D. custody.
-In response, the American government sends the American Kaiju to attack A.I.M.
+During an eight-month time-skip, Roberto engages in a hostile takeover of Advanced Idea Mechanics and gets rid of the villainous upper management, renaming the company Avengers Idea Mechanics.
+In the storyline Avengers: Standoff!, Roberto orders his Avengers team to free Rick Jones from S.H.I.E.L.D. custody.
+In response, the American government sends American Kaiju to attack A.I.M.
 Island.
-Roberto, having seen this coming, has the island evacuated, and the American Kaiju are depowered by Avenger-5, a giant mech suit.
+Roberto, having seen this coming, has the island evacuated, and American Kaiju is depowered by Avenger-5, a giant mech suit.
 As a result, Maria Hill decides to try and shut down A.I.M., at the same time the Maker launches his own attack.
-However, Roberto also sees these attacks coming, aided by Songbird playing double agent, and manipulates both sides so that W.H.I.S.P.E.R. is destroyed and the Maker imprisoned.
+However, Roberto also sees these attacks coming and manipulates both sides to stop Maker and his group W.H.I.S.P.E.R.
 It is also revealed that Roberto has been exposed to Terrigen Mist, which is toxic to mutants; every use of his powers now accelerates his aging.
 With the Maker captured, Roberto strikes a deal with the U.S. government to round up the remaining rogue branches of A.I.M.